kidpollo/fullstack-kitchen-sink-2024/README.md

 business logic.
 I could expand on this much more, but I'll let you look at the `src` folder on the Frontend app to see how simple the integration is.
 I think the steps to get a setup similar to this one are not too complicated.
 I am sure there could be some automation around this.
-See below:
+See the configuration below:

+### Setup

+The following is all you need to get the Krell wrapper and start writing modern React with UIX.
+These changes have already been applied in this repo.

 ``` bash
 bunx react-native@latest init TodoApp